mashpie/i18n-node/README.md

 	    // setup some locales - other locales default to en silently locales:['en', 'de'],

+	    // fall back from Dutch to German
+	    fallbacks: {'nl':'de'},

 	    // you may alter a site wide default locale
 	    defaultLocale: 'de',